 Wild raspberry jam is one of our favorites.
 Most years we have picked enough to make two or three batches plus plenty of fresh berries to top ice cream on hot days.
 But when summer rains fail to arrive on time, picking enough berries for even one batch can be a challenge.
 The situation was particularly dire a few years ago.
 We picked a cup and froze the berries, then another from the same small patch near the brook, but we never got enough for a full recipe.
-The blackberry crop was miserable as well.

 This year our problem was scheduling visits to the cabin when the berries were ripe.
 We were saved by a friend who invited me to pick all the raspberries I needed from his garden.
 I made two batches of raspberry jam and Jerri froze two cartons of crushed raspberries ready to make cranberry raspberry jam when cranberries came into season.